FSGModding/FSG_Mod_Assistant/docs/gamelog.md

 - Clear the log file.
 This will clear the contents of the opened log file.
 Particularly useful if you are using command line flags that prevent the log from resetting itself on game launch.

 Searching is provided, along with a number of filter buttons.
 Of note, the "duplicates" button is off by default - that means the duplicate lines (with no different items between them) will be suppressed and a count bubble will be presented to the left of that line instead of showing it multiple times.
 Click this filter to suppress this behavior.

+New in 5.0.0, if your log is less than 5,000 lines, the scrollbar will be overlaid with orange for warnings and red for errors to assist in finding problems quickly.
+This line limit may change in future versions as this feature is performance limiting.